 b.
 Bundles – Bundles are a great way of increasing the average value per sale and can enable deeper discounts on well selling items through blended margins.

-e.
+c.
 Attached downloadable coupons – Attached downloadable coupons can help promotions from getting lost in a sea of Black Friday emails, saving a file directly to the potential customer’s computer.
 Naming the coupon appropriately so that the brand name reads easily is essential to making this an effective tactic.

 *Don’t forget to increase your budget and maximum bid amounts for pay per click advertising.
 An increase in the quantity of advertising occurring results in an increase in the average bid amount, meaning if left unadjusted current campaigns will demote as competition bids higher.

-b.
-Black Friday – The day that started it all!
+- Black Friday – The day that started it all!
 Despite the growth of presales, most consumers expect to see the best deals starting only on Black Friday.

-c.
-Small Business Saturday – This day is exclusively for small businesses.
+- Small Business Saturday – This day is exclusively for small businesses.
 There’s a segment in every market that merely prefers to work with a local company, and small business Saturday is one of the best days to connect with them.
 Small businesses can capture their attention by highlighting their story in addition to a deal.

-d.
-Cyber Monday – Cyber Monday is primarily focused on online transactions.
+- Cyber Monday – Cyber Monday is primarily focused on online transactions.
 For eCommerce businesses, Cyber Monday is nearly identical to Black Friday.
 Companies who don’t sell online can still offer a deal by creating a designated landing page or form, allowing exclusive access to a Cyber Monday deal.

-e.
-In case you missed it – With so many communications sent, it’s reasonable to expect that some people, who very much would have appreciated receiving an offer, just lost it in a flood of other marketing.
+- In case you missed it – With so many communications sent, it’s reasonable to expect that some people, who very much would have appreciated receiving an offer, just lost it in a flood of other marketing.
 Sending out another blast with an extension on the deadline “in case they missed it” drives additional sales and provides genuine value.